rpearce/httpwut/README.md

 # httpwut

-CLI tool get HTTP status code information.
+CLI tool to lookup HTTP status code information.

 _This is a tool for me to learn Go, so you probably shouldn't use this._